denismikulich91/SurfaceMineDesignWB/README.md

-# FreeCAD Workbench for Parametric Surface Mine Design 🚧⛏️
+# **FreeCAD Workbench for Parametric Surface Mine Design 🚧⛏️**

+## **Overview**

+This workbench is under active development.
+As each feature is completed, every bullet point below will become a clickable link, providing detailed documentation on how the feature works.
+Links will point to additional markdown files located in the `descriptions` folder.

+---

-## Features 🌟
+## **Features 🌟**

 - **Parametric Toes and Crests Generation (Work In Progress)**
+  - Updated detailed toolset description is available [here](descriptions/pit_design_no_ramps.md)
   - Create toes and crests based on user-defined parameters and an optimization shell (under development).
   - Generate toes and crests from user-defined parameters and a freehanded pit bottom sketch (developed).

+- **Mine Slope Design online tool (Done)**
+  - This is a tool to design pit slope and to calculate parameters to meet the target slope angle.
+I have incorporated it with FreeCAD workbench.
+The tool description is on my LinkedIn [page:](https://www.linkedin.com/feed/update/urn:li:activity:7250442808824664065/)
 - **Ramp Design 🚦(Not started)**
   - Planned feature to enable the design of ramps (not started).